-The 18th intercalibration of invertebrates in the ICP Waters programme had contribution from three laboratories.
-The laboratories identified a very high portion of the individuals in the test samples, > 95% of the total number of species.
+Two European laboratories participated in the 20th ICP Waters biological intercalibration, which took place in 2016.
+The laboratories identified a high proportion of the individuals in the test samples, 93 % of the total number of species was correctly identified.
 On the genus level, few faults were recorded.
-The mean Quality assurance index ranged between 96.0 and 97.1, well above the value 80 - indicating very good taxonomic work.
+The mean Quality assurance index ranged between 86.1 and 96.2, well above the value 80 - indicating acceptable taxonomic work.

-4 keywords, Norwegian 4 keywords, English Interkalibrering Invertebrater Akvatisk fauna Overvåking Intercalibration Invertebrates Aquatic fauna Monitoring
+4 keywords, Norwegian 4 keywords, English Interkalibrering Invertebrater Akvatisk fauna Overvåking Intercalibration Invertebrates Aquatic fauna Monitoring algut Karte

-Hele det
+Hele detto